Development happens against the

 script which runs

-pip install on all three of the above files.
+pip install on both the above files.

 This script will also optionally pin the requirements to any lower bound specified (by changing any